FrederikWarburg/pytorch-laplace/README.md

 ```

 ## BibTeX
-If you want to cite the framework feel free to use this (but only if you loved it 😊):
+If you want to cite the framework:

 ```bibtex
 @article{software:pytorch-laplace,